Peter F. Cowles, Attorney

 No. Most people can benefit from estate planning.
 If you own anything at all, even just the furniture in the home you rent, you should arrange for your property to go to your beneficiaries in the best possible way.

-However, your "estate" may be worth more than you think.
-An estate includes your savings, of course, but also any business you may own, life insurance proceeds, stocks and bonds, and profit sharing and pension plans.
+Your "estate" may be worth more than you think.
+An estate includes your savings, of course, but also any business you may own, life insurance proceeds, stocks, bonds, profit sharing and pension plans.
 Your home, rental property, other real estate, and any valuables such as a car, jewelry, antiques or a coin collection are part of your estate.
 Also, any monies you are owed, any patents or copyrights you may own and any royalty agreements you may have are part of your estate.

 Estate planning can also include guardianship and trust provisions for your minor children.
 If you have minor children, we include simple guardianship and trust provisions in our standard Will at no extra charge.